 As it turns out, putting on the stiff ski boots I knew so well didn’t hurt my heels at all.
 Clicking my plastic boots into my Griffin bindings didn’t break my bones.
 Winding my hips to make perfect “S” turns down an imperfect, beginning-of-the-season trail (sorry guys) didn’t kill me.
 As I gained more and more confidence doing the sport I had perfected and loved since I turned four-years-old, I gained speed, carving into the slushy, wet, clumpy snow as though doing so with perfection would fix everything that had crumbled around me.

 When I reached the bottom of the hill and the ski village came into view, with familiar adrenaline rushing through my veins, I breathed a sigh of relief.
 I was finally home and finally back to normal.

 For those who are still wondering, My remaining symptoms are dull temporary peripheral neuropathy, damaged tendons, and joint pain.
 I take 9 pills compared to the previous 23.
-All symptoms keep improving day-by-day and I expect a full recovery (cross your fingers!)
+All symptoms keep improving day-by-day and I expect a full recovery (cross your fingers!).
+Read this post from when I was 1 year out for an update.
 What helped me heal?
 Find out here.

 Some of the links in this post may contain affiliated links and The Barefoot Aya may receive a percentage of the item purchased.
 This does not mean that any company supports The Barefoot Aya nor does it mean that I do not fully recommend these products.
 I would never link to a product unless I fully recommend it.

 10 Things That Helped Me Heal the Most Post-Flox | The Barefoot Aya

 The Mystery Illness: Part 1, Symptoms | The Barefoot Aya